 An eye mask

 If you’re travelling during the summer months, you’ll have the midnight sun to contend with.
-Most hotels (and Peregrine’s Adventure Cruising ships) have thick curtains you can draw to keep the light out, however some homestays and more rural accommodations do not.
+Most hotels have thick curtains you can draw to keep the light out, however some homestays and more rural accommodations do not.
 An eye mask will definitely aid in some extra shut eye.

-Travelling on an Adventure Cruise?
-Most of the cruising is done overnight, and you may hear a bit of engine noise while you’re trying to sleep.
-If you’re a light sleeper, or sharing a cabin with a snorer, ear plugs are definitely worth packing.
+If you’re a light sleeper, or sharing a room with a snorer, ear plugs are definitely worth packing.

 You won’t need this in summer, but a torch will come in handy if you’re travelling in more rural areas during the winter months.

-Most hotel rooms in Iceland are on the small side.
-And if you’re on an Adventure Cruise, your cabin will be even smaller.
-Avoid any hard-topped luggage cases, and try to pack as lightly as possible.
-Aim to pack the bulk of your clothing and toiletries in a soft case or duffle bag that you can easily slide under the bed or keep in the cupboard.
+Most hotel rooms in Iceland are on the small side, so avoid any hard-topped luggage cases, and try to pack as lightly as possible.
+Aim to pack the bulk of your clothing and toiletries in a soft case or duffel bag that you can easily slide under the bed or keep in the cupboard.
 A small daypack or rucksack is essential for daily outings, for storing your wind jacket, water, camera, lunch and anything else you may need during the day.